Single-curve, multi-curve ceramic body armor plate debate

 1. They are easy to assemble with less room for error during construction.

-2. Their shape is conducive to autoclaving bonding techniques (mosaics can be autoclaved also with forming procedures... we are working on a system now).
+2. Their shape is conducive to autoclaving bonding techniques (mosaics can be autoclaved also with forming procedures).

 3. They are an excellent choice for one-hit resistance for heavy calibers (think .30 M2 AP).